GurovDmitriy/Start-repository/Grunt/Grunt-Sass/README.md

 next step: `grunt start`

-the command compil style, source map and will deploy a live development server — in source folder for dev
+the command compil style, autoprefix, source map and will deploy a live development server — in source folder for dev

-next step: `grunt build`
+next step: `grunt allbuild`

 the command build pruduct version, copy files to build folder, compress html, css, js, img  in sourve folder for dev